 1) Customer Acquisition Cost (CAC)

-This is your total Sales and Marketing cost -- add up all the program or advertising spend, plus salaries, plus commissions and bonuses, plus overhead -- in a time period, divided by the number of new customers in that same time period.
+This is your total Sales and Marketing cost: Add up all the program or advertising spend, plus salaries, plus commissions and bonuses, plus overhead within a given time period.
+Then, divide it by the number of new customers in that same time period.

 For a company that does mostly outside sales with a long and complicated sales cycle, M%-CAC might be only 10-20%.
 For companies that have an inside sales team and a less complicated sales process, M%-CAC might be more like 20-50%.
 And for companies that have a low cost and simpler sales cycle where sales are somewhat humanless, the M%-CAC might be more like 60-90%.

 3) Ratio of Customer Lifetime Value to CAC (LTV:CAC)